HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

   Qeury TileDB database and export data.

 Options for querying the TileDB:
-  --uri TEXT          Where to data to be created or queried is stored --schema            Print the schema of a tiledb --cell_types TEXT   List of cells to interrogate taken from a txt file --genes TEXT        List of genes taken from a txt file --snp TEXT          List of SNPs to interrogate taken from a txt file.
-Please
+  --uri TEXT            Where to data to be created or queried is stored --schema              Print the schema of a tiledb --cell_file TEXT      List of cells to interrogate taken from a txt file --gene_file TEXT      List of genes taken from a txt file --snp TEXT            List of SNPs to interrogate taken from a txt file.
-                      check README for details on the format of this file --output_path TEXT  Output path with file name where results will be stored
+                        Please check the example file in test_data/dummy_SNPs.txt for details on the format of this file --output_path TEXT    Output path with file name where results will be stored

+Options for Locusbreaker:
+  --locusbreaker        Option to run locusbreaker --pvalue-sig FLOAT    P-value threshold to use for filtering the data (default: 5e-8) --pvalue-limit FLOAT  P-value threshold for loci borders (default: 5e-6) --hole-size INTEGER   Minimum pair-base distance between SNPs in different
+                        loci (default: 250000)
 Other options:
   --help              Show this message and exit.
 ```
 </details>
 </br>

 ## Dry example run

 To give an idea on how this program works we created a series of script and dummy data for you to test the program.
-Please keep in mind that for running these example you need at least 15 GB of memory on your computer
+Please keep in mind that for running these example you need at least 15 GB of memory on your computer and you need also the conda environment activated

 </br>